staradutt/computational-physics/Readme.txt

-Welcome to my collection of Python programs for solving physics problems!
+A collection of Python programs for solving physics problems!
 In this repository, you will find a variety of programs that demonstrate how to use Python to solve a range of physics problems,from classical mechanics to quantum mechanics and beyond.